Gershon Legman: Author

-In the lats 1930s and early 1940s, Legman was involved with an informal, New York-based pornography writing group of authors.
+In the late 1930s and early 1940s, Legman was involved with an informal, New York-based pornography writing group of authors.
 He was already intimately knowledgeable of the milieu of erotic literature, acquainted with a number of European and American publishers, booksellers, and collectors of erotica.
 Legman regularly wrote pornographic texts at $50 a page for "an oil millionaire from Oklahoma," which remained mostly unpublished.
 The customer soon terminated their arrangement, "alienated" by the excessive literary style.
 One of Legman's texts, titled "The Passionate Pedant" subsequently found its way into The Oxford Professor Returns, a collection published in 1971 by Grove Press.

 In 1949, Legman published Love and Death, an attack on sexual censorship, arguing that American culture was permissive of graphic violence in proportion to, and as a consequence of, its repression of the erotic.
 Legman published and shipped the treatise himself, although he ran afoul of the United States Post Office Department authorities, who stopped his deliveries due to the supposed "indecent, vulgar, and obscene" content.
 Legman's book included a chapter that attacked contemporary pre-Code comic books as harmful to children for their celebration of violence, foreshadowing the later crusade against the comic book industry dominated by Fredric Wertham.

 Love and Death was an outgrowth of the little magazine Neurotica, edited by Jay Landesman and published in nine issues between 1948 and 1952.
 Legman was a regular contributor and eventually took over from Landesman as editor.
 Other contributors included John Clellon Holmes, Larry Rivers, Carl Solomon, Judith Malina, Allen Ginsberg, Marshall McLuhan, and Kenneth Patchen, which gave it influence disproportionate to its small circulation of a few thousand.
 The magazine had a few clashes with the authorities, and closed after the censors objected to an article on castration written by Legman.